 I mean, if we both used Facebook, this would just be a series of comments, but where’s the fun in that?
 As Rubenerd says, “it reminded me of the blogosphere of old”, and I’m enjoying the feeling of a proper back and forth.
 And unlike a Facebook comment, his post can be read completely independently, with his thoughts and musings taking their own tangents without the feeling that it all needs to tie back into my post like we’re arguing about something.
 It’s like a layer cake, or a meat trifle or something.

-But as he said, the blogs awhy did we never find a nicer sounding word? of old are fading out.
-Most people just don't bother, unless they're part of some large conglomeration.
+But as he said, the blogs1 of old are fading out.
+Most people just don’t bother, unless they’re part of some large conglomeration.
 Maybe this is just the evolution of the web, as the weaker writers give up from lack of traffic, and the stronger ones either get grabbed by companies who can pay them, or just keep on solidly pushing through publishing post after post of eclectic material, not for the world but for themselves.
 Rubenerd is definitely of the latter, while I am one of those weaker ones who got tired of feeling like I was talking to myself.
 Or I was bad at it.

-So while I'm giving it another shot, I can't imagine how long I'll last this time.
+So while I’m giving it another shot, I can’t imagine how long I’ll last this time.
 Which brings me back round to RSS.
 I settled on FreshRSS because it was PHP based and my host had an install script.
-Not much of a reason to base my decision on, except that I've tried TT-RSS before and while I was happy enough with the software, the support left me feeling a bit eh about the whole thing bsee my final note on that page for an explanation.
-So Rubenerd, if you're listening, I'd be happy to set up an account on my instance of FreshRSS if you want to try it out.
+Not much of a reason to base my decision on, except that I’ve tried TT-RSS before and while I was happy enough with the software, the support left me feeling a bit eh about the whole thing2.
+So Rubenerd, if you’re listening, I’d be happy to set up an account on my instance of FreshRSS if you want to try it out.

 Of course, this is all academic if I never use the thing, and I’m not sure I’m going to.
 As I said in my previous post, reddit scratches that itch I have to find new content.
 But even that is a bit filter-bubbly despite an amazing breadth of sources on /r/all.
 What I need is an ever changing list of semi-random content to peruse on my mobile.
 I wonder if there are any federated RSS aggregators?